rks101/egnet/README.md

 ## The Privacy Conundrum

-From l0pht testifying in court in 1999, to modern day-light robbery of our personal data by mobile Apps, to desire to automate and integrate everything into one identifier - there are several daily-activities and attack surfaces wherein our data privacy is at stake.
+From l0pht testifying in court in 1999, to modern-day light robbery of our personal data by mobile Apps, to the desire to automate and integrate everything into one identifier - there are several daily activities and attack surfaces wherein our data privacy is at stake.

 More information can be found on my repository [isdp](https://github.com/rks101/isdp)